Matthias84/awesome-flying-fpv/README.md

 Usually brushless DC motors (BLDC) are used for their power and precision.
 They require Electronic Speed Controller (ESC) per motor.

-* [BLheli](https://github.com/bitdump/BLHeli) popular Firmware for ESCs with finegrained controll
+* [BLheli](https://github.com/bitdump/BLHeli) popular Firmware for ESCs with finegrained control
 * [BlueJay](https://github.com/mathiasvr/bluejay) Digital ESC firmware for controlling brushless motors in multirotors forked from BLHeli

 ## Flight Control